 Strike Industries does not provide an exact measurement on the amount of oil the reservoir, but the reservoir will hold more than enough oil to complete field lubrication more than once on your Glock.
 Unlike some firearms that recommend liberal amounts of lubricating oil, Glock actually recommends very little lubrication for their pistols.
-Brutal test firing with tens of thousands of rounds Glock pistols has proven to be able to continue operation with very little if any lubrication.
+Brutal test firing with tens of thousands of rounds Glock pistols proved to be able to continue operation with very little if any lubrication.

 During one of my Glock Armorer courses, the instructor actually told the class Glock developed the minimal lubrication recommendations to satisfy military and law enforcement users who were so accustomed to lubricating their firearms.
 We were told when Glock initially released the Model 17 there were no lubrication recommendations because the pistol was designed to function dry.